marcus-j-davies/node-red-barred/README.md

 # To Do

-- Allow rich content in responses/items
-- Add dropdown (select) to allowed list of input types for information requests
 - Add SSL support
 - Allow for deeper object formatting
   Currently, nested objects on the scanners are not formatted